pmonks/clj-wcwidth/README.md

 ## Why not `count`?

 When supplied with a string, [`count`](https://clojuredocs.org/clojure.core/count) counts the number of Java `char`s in that string, which (due to a historical oddity of the JVM) is not necessarily the same thing as a Unicode code point (Java `char`s are UTF-16 "code units", and Unicode code points in the supplementary planes require two such code units and therefore get counted as 2 `char`s on the JVM).
-It also doesn't take non-printing and zero-width characters into account.
+It also doesn't take non-printing and zero-width characters into account (more accurately, it counts them when it shouldn't).

 ## Installation